JMurphyWeb/binance-code-challenge/README.md

 Right now, the company is just ramping up.
 You start by implementing the API integration to execute the buy and sell signals received.
 Luckily, Binance has a testnet for each of its variants (spot trading and futures trading) with a completely virtual portfolio of crypto currencies, so you don't put your customers' assets at risk just yet.

-## Challenge

 An intern already started implementing a few pieces, but she left and you can change the entire project as you think makes most sense.
-Please separate the implementation of the individual parts, e.g. by commit and/or tag.

 Here we go.

+## Challenge

+Please separate the implementation of the individual parts by commit and/or tag.

 ### Part 1: Execute order for each signal